ASV Mark III radar: Mark VI

 Two types of attenuator were introduced for the Mark VI effort.
 Type 53 consisted of two wire rings, each 1/4 wavelengths long on either side of the waveguide between the magnetron and the antenna.
 When the rings were rotated parallel to the waveguide, they did not see the signal and did nothing to the propagation.
 When they were rotated perpendicular to the waveguide, they began to resonate and gave off a signal that, due to Lenz's law, opposed the original signal, muting it.
 These loops also attenuated the received signal and this was the reason for the move to the 200 kW CV192 magnetron, compared to the original 40 kW version.
 An improved attenuator, Type 58, added a Sutton tube to the loops, so that they could be switched out of the circuit entirely during the receiver period, allowing the full signal to reach the receiver.
-With the added power of the new magnetron, units with the Type 58 had significantly improved range.
+With the added power of the new magnetron, units with the Type 58 had significantly improved range over the original Mk III.

 A further improvement was the addition of a lock-follow system.
-It was found that the operators had difficulty reading the extended blips on the display and turning that into an accurate angle to guide the ship.
+It was found that the operators had difficulty reading the extended blips on the display and turning that into an accurate angle to guide the aircraft.
 The Mark VIA added a lobe switching system with two closely spaced antennas that could measure the slight difference in signals strength between the two and use that to directly guide the motors turning the antenna.
 Once turned on, the system automatically followed the target with an accuracy far better than the human operators.
-The lock-follow system proved troublesome and it was not available until the U-boat bases in Biscay had been abandoned following D-Day.
+The system proved troublesome and it was not available until the U-boat bases in Biscay had been abandoned following D-Day.